Imagine working long hours in Silicon Valley day after day, only to go home and find your coworkers waiting for you.

 "Providing new housing opportunities for employees working in the area will allow people to live where they work and to spend more time enjoying this great city," Peter Ohtaki, mayor of Menlo Park, said in the release.

-Would you consider living in the same housing complex as a bunch of your coworkers?
-Why or why not?
 Let us know in the comments below, or tweet at us @EntMagazine.